-The Cancer Research UK Oxford Centre awards around 13 full-time DPhil positions in Cancer Science for researchers looking to start their academic career at one of the world’s leading research organisations.
+The Cancer Research UK Oxford Centre awards around 12 full-time positions on the DPhil in Cancer Science Programme each year for researchers looking to start their academic career at one of the world’s leading research organisations.

 The programme is unique and distinctive in offering integrated training across the following themes: Immunity, Infection & Inflammation; DNA Damage Response & Radiation Biology; Cancer Genetics & Epigenetics; and Cancer Big Data.
 It builds on Oxford’s outstanding research record in these areas, spanning both the University and Hospital Trust.